dhwaneetbhatt/strapd/README.md

 ### Learning & Contributing

 I'm learning Rust as I build this project.
-I'm making use of AI to learn, write docs and tests, but I'm trying to type code by hand as much as possible without relying on AI for code generation.
+I'm making use of AI to learn, write frontend code, docs and tests.
 If something is not done the Rust way - help is appreciated from expert rustaceans.

 ### Contributing